TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.16.md

 ---

-For he hath broken the gates of brass, And cut the bars of iron in sunder.
+For he has broken the gates of brass, and cut through bars of iron.